marcinkuzminski/rhodecode/docs/api/api.rst

 fork_repo
 ---------

 Creates a fork of given repo.
-This command can be executed only using api_key belonging to user with admin rights.
-In case of using celery this will immidiatelly return success message, while fork is going to be created asynchronous
+In case of using celery this will immidiatelly return success message, while fork is going to be created asynchronous.
+This command can be executed only using api_key belonging to user with admin rights or regular user that have fork permission, and at least read access to forking repository.
+Regular users cannot specify owner parameter.

 INPUT::